ansible/ansible-rulebook/docs/usage.rst

 .. note::
     The `--rulebook` option requires the `--inventory` option.
 The `--vars` option is not required.

-If you are using custom event source plugins use the following
+If you are using custom event source plugins use the following:

 .. code-block:: console